Sarkar-Soumyadeep-202002/CMS-WordPress-Project/site.md

 - Authentic: The HTTPS green padlock is a representation of security, trust, and authenticity.

-The followings are the steps that needed to perfrom while installing:
+The followings are the steps that needed to perform while installing:
 - Using hostgator, we have to create domain and sites that are available with the name (.com).
 - After creating succesful domain and sites, need to choose the security function available for further process.
 - At the wordpress plugins, we have to install WP Encryption - One Click SSL & Force HTTPS Version 6.0.